-You should know who Dr Tucker is before you want to listen to what he says.
-There are plenty of people offering expertise in every industry, especially in the horse industry.
-You need to know who you are spending your time with and how the concept of refining traditional equine dentistry came about and, more importantly, why it hasn’t followed in the path of other equine dentists.
+You should know who Dr. Tucker is before you want to listen to what he says.
+Plenty of people offer expertise in every industry, especially in the horse industry.
+You need to know who you are spending your time with, how the concept of refining traditional equine dentistry came about, and, more importantly, why it hasn’t followed in the path of other equine dentists.

-Dr Tucker returned to Cornell’s Agriculture School in 1978 after five years working on a Thoroughbred breeding and training farm where he learned horsemanship.
-He had come close to death or injury several times in those five years, but great mentors helped him get through any fears he had developed.
-It was because of the many small series of events that had occurred, working with hundreds of Thoroughbred horses, that he became a student of the horse and horsemanship BEFORE returning to school to become a veterinarian.
+Dr. Tucker returned to Cornell’s Agriculture School in 1978 after five years working on a Thoroughbred breeding and training farm where he learned horsemanship.
+He had come close to death or injury several times in those five years, but great mentors helped him overcome any fears he had developed.
+Because of the many small series of events that had occurred, working with hundreds of Thoroughbred horses, he became a student of the horse and horsemanship BEFORE returning to school to become a veterinarian.
 Remember, this was long before the rage of horsemanship clinics and gurus.

-Returning to the scholastic side of things was exciting for studying the horse from the inside out.
+Returning to the academic side was exciting for studying the horse from the inside out.
 Anatomy, physiology, biochemistry, and organic chemistry filled his years along with communication, genetics, calculus, and perception.
-The perception course was really cool.
+The perception course was cool.

-But nowhere was there anything about horses at the undergraduate level, except for one course.
-That one course was packed with a bunch of things, but nothing about horsemanship and nothing about building a good working relationship with horses.
-It is not a wonder to anyone why students graduating from agriculture, veterinary, and dentistry schools turn to drugging every horse they see before working on them.
+But there was nothing about horses at the undergraduate level except one course.
+That one course was packed with many things but nothing about horsemanship or building a good working relationship with horses.
+So it is not a wonder to anyone why students graduating from agriculture, veterinary, and dentistry schools turn to sedate every horse they see before working on them.

-In 1980, Dr Tucker became a veterinary student at Cornell University’s Veterinary College in New York.
+In 1980, Dr. Tucker became a veterinary student at Cornell University’s Veterinary College in New York.
 Throughout his years in vet school, nothing about horsemanship was offered.
-During the 3rd year Dr Tucker started a tutoring course for vet students wanting to learn how to handle horses safely and effectively.
+Then, during the 3rd year, Dr. Tucker started a tutoring course for vet students wanting to learn how to handle horses safely and effectively.
 It was packed with students wanting to do better in the clinics.

-Dr Tucker’s fascination with horse teeth was ignited.
-That summer he worked with a veterinary practice and floated Thoroughbred race horses in training from 6 am to 7:30 am Monday through Friday.
-During his final year in vet school he floated horses on weekends when he could.
-In 1984 he graduated from vet school and started his own veterinary practice.
+Dr. Tucker’s fascination with horse teeth was ignited.
+That summer, he worked with a veterinary practice and floated Thoroughbred racehorses in training from 6 am to 7:30 am Monday through Friday.
+During his final year in vet school, he floated horses on weekends when he could.
+In 1984 he graduated from vet school and started his solo veterinary practice.
 He already had a hundred floats under his belt.

-Through the years, Dr Tucker incorporated dental care into his practice performing hundreds of floats every year.
-He still wasn’t using a speculum and medicating only a small percentage of the horses.
+Through the years, Dr. Tucker incorporated dental care into his practice performing hundreds of floats yearly.
+Yet, he wasn’t using a speculum and medicating only a few horses.
 He did this for 12 years.

-In 1997 Dr Tucker was invited to join the New York State Equine Practice Committee to discuss whether non-veterinarians should be allowed to float horse teeth in New York.
-It was illegal then, but the majority of the veterinarians on the committee didn’t care because they thought it was not a veterinarian’s job to work on teeth.
-In fact, only one vet demanded that it remain in the hands of veterinarians.
+In 1997 Dr. Tucker was invited to join the New York State Equine Practice Committee to discuss whether non-veterinarians should be allowed to float horse teeth in New York.
+Of course, it was illegal then, but the majority of the veterinarians on the committee didn’t care because they thought it was not a veterinarian’s job to work on teeth.
+Only one vet demanded that it remain in the hands of veterinarians.

 Limited To Dentistry

 There were two results from this.
-First, the apathy of the vets on the committee who did not want to do the dental work on horses also were apathetic in allowing the law to change so non-veterinarians could become legal.
-Nothing was changed because no vet really cared.
+First, the vets on the committee who did not want to do the dental work on horses also were apathetic in allowing the law to change so non-veterinarians could become legal.
+Nothing was changed because no vet cared.

 The second result was more important.
-In 1998 Dr Tucker decided to limit his practice to equine dentistry.
-At this point, he has worked on the teeth of about 65,000 horses.
+As a result, in 1998, Dr. Tucker decided to limit his practice to equine dentistry.
+At this point (2023), he has worked on the teeth of about 78,000 horses.

-In 2009, Dr Tucker asked Melissa Buday to help him with the expansion of the practice.
+In 2009, Dr. Tucker asked Melissa Buday to help him with the expansion of the practice.
 This offered an opportunity to put into words the style he had developed over the years.
-This style was named “The Tucker Technique of Horsemanship Dentistry ” and it is what he and Melissa teach today at the Horsemanship Dentistry School™.
-Passing on what he has learned over the past 33 years is now the focus of his life bringing to the world Horsemanship Dentistry™.
+This style was named “The Tucker Technique of Horsemanship Dentistry,” and it is what he and Melissa teach today at the Horsemanship Dentistry School™.
+Passing on what he has learned over the past 40 years is now the focus of his life, bringing to the world Horsemanship Dentistry™.